Skip to main content

 • Edges represent relationships between assets (domain hierarchy, DNS resolution, shared certificates)

 The layout arranges nodes by their relationships, so related assets cluster together.
 Each node shows the asset’s name, type, and any open findings linked to it.
+IPs that belong to a known cloud or edge provider also carry a small provider icon (see Infrastructure providers).

 Node types